 Have a clove of raw garlic in the morning before your morning walk or morning run to keep cardiovascular diseases miles away.

 Age and unhealthy lifestyle can make your bones weak, which means that fractures and osteoporosis will set in much earlier.
 Garlic has been found to be effective against osteoporosis and arthritis.
-In a study, scientists supplemented lab rats with garlic oil and found that garlic oil was able to suppress ovariectomy-induced bone resorption (11).
+In a study, scientists supplemented lab rats with garlic oil and found that garlic oil was able to suppress ovariectomyi XThe surgical removal of one or both ovaries, commonly performed for treating issues like ovarian cancer and cysts. -induced bone resorption (11).
 Another group of researchers concluded that the diallyl disulfide helps to suppress the matrix degrading enzymes and therefore prevents damage to the bones (12).

 Garlic Dose To Improve Bone Health